JorgeCandeias/quicker/README.md

-# quicker
+# Quicker
-Library of efficient algorithms for various tasks.
+Library of easy-to-use efficient algorithms to assist development of high-performance code.